PavanRangani/docs/docs/prd/philanthropy/grant.md

 When creating Grant, existing project of the selected Organization can be selected or user can create new project.
 When existing project is selected, its  category and description is prefilled

+Grant can't be given to archived organization and terminated foundation.

 Based on the selected Grant type, payments will be created.
 See entity details of [Grant type](./overview#grant-type) for more details.

 ### UI Requirement